TheMagic5: Swimming goggles for every head

 Have a great and peaceful 2022.

-Old School Calisthenics.
+Old school calisthenics.
 Or: "Convict Conditioning"

 I have already written a little more generally about functional training and about my introduction to training with my own bodyweight.
 As already mentioned, I am always looking for new impulses to bring variety into my strength training.
 I stumbled across the book Convict Conditioning by Paul Wade.